scriptituk/tv-test-card-maker/README-beta.md

 Shapes are currently limited to lines, concave polygons, rectangles and ellipses, squares and circles.
 They are calculated to fit a unit square[^9] at the specified rotation then scaled.
-Odd-sided polygons are oriented with a vertex at top-centre and a horizontal base, using constant width Reuleaux[^10] curve fitting, where the centroid is offset from the specified centre to facilitate rotation within the bounds.
+Odd-sided polygons are oriented with a vertex at top-centre and a horizontal base, placed using constant width Reuleaux[^10] curve fitting to facilitate rotation within the bounds, so the centroid is offset from the specified centre.
 All shapes can be rotated and distorted, filled and/or stroked, and mirrored in all quadrants.
 See also [colour syntax](#colour-syntax).